Join Our Team!

 The Halifax Regional Police application and selection process involves 12 stages.
 The recruitment standards are high and the selection process is challenging, but fair and achievable.
 Applicants must be successful in each stage before they can proceed to the next stage of the competition; not all applicants will proceed through all 12 stages.

 - Driver’s license (copy)

-- Academic grade 12 transcript or postsecondary transcript (copy)
+- Academic grade 12/GED transcript or post-secondary transcript (copy)

 Stage 2 – Screening